 One of the other reasons to love this slaw?
 There’s so little prep.
 All you need is a bag of broccoli slaw, ramen noodles from the pantry, and a handful of other tasty ingredients.
-California walnuts just need a rough chopping.
+Walnuts just need a rough chopping.
 A three-ingredient dressing is made from equal parts oil, vinegar, and sugar.

 That’s it.
 You can serve it right away, but it just gets better with time.

 Making Crunchy Broccoli Slaw for the hungry masses?
 Click and slide the number next to “servings” on the recipe card below to adjust the ingredients to match how many you’re feeding—the recipe does the math for you, it’s that easy.

 What kind of ramen noodles for slaw?

 This slaw has so much going on, and part of the delicious crunch is because of instant ramen noodles.
 Yep, that’s correct: the little brick-shaped packages at the store.
 They’re precooked and dried, so all you have to do is break ‘em up and throw them in the bowl.

 It doesn’t matter what kind you use—the flavoring packet is discarded anyways—so buy the least expensive package you can find.
 You may want to buy a few more than you need, though; this salad disappears fast!

 - Grab your biggest bowl, then combine the broccoli slaw, raw ramen noodles, sunflower seeds, walnuts, and scallions.

 - In another, small bowl, whisk together the vinegar, oil, and sugar.
 You got it!
 This is a broccoli slaw dressing with no mayo; perfect for outdoor BBQs.